Frequently Asked Questions

 How long does a module take and how much time will I need to commit to it?

 A module lasts for 10 weeks.
-You will need to put aside at least 2 hours for each of the Introductory Level module sessions and more for the Advanced Level modules, as well as a bit of time on Sundays to do a small exercise in church.
-There are 3 Study Days per module and these will be on Saturdays or Sundays and will last from 10.00am to no later than 3.00pm.
-The venue for the study days will be advised at the outset of the module.
+You will need to put aside 2-4 hours for each of the Introductory Level module sessions (depending on how fast you work) and more for the Advanced Level modules.
+There are 3 Study Days per module and these will be on Saturdays from 10.00am to no later than 3.00pm.
+The study days take place on Zoom.